hashgraph/stablecoin-studio/sdk/README.md

 This project provides an sdk to manage hedera tokens throughout their lifecycle.

 This project based on hybrid tokens, that is, it uses Smart Contracts that communicate with hedera to interact with them.

-Provides functionalities for use in server mode, as well as for web integration (currently supporting Hashpack and Metamask).
+It provides functionalities for use in server mode, as well as for web integration (currently supporting Hashpack and Metamask).

 For more information about the deployed contracts you can consult them in this project - [Contracts link](../contracts)

-If you want to see  server implementation you can see it in this project - [Standalone](../cli)
+If you want to see server side implementation you can see it in this project - [Standalone](../cli)

-If you want to see  web implementation you can see it in this project - [Web](../web)
+If you want to see an example of a React web app you can see it in this project - [Web](../web)

 # Installing